RosettaCommons/documentation/application_documentation/analysis/interface-energy.md

 ##### TOTAL INTERFACE ENERGY: -1.88342
 ````
-In the notation used to specify a residue, besides the obvious PDB descriptors, the number in parentheses denotes the residue index in the pose.
+In the notation used to specify a residue, after the obvious descriptors, the number in parentheses denotes the residue's index in the pose.

-Note that
+Note that energy types which are not active (like context-dependent long-range energies in the above example) are not included in the output.